 The universal liquidity pool on MUX holds a portfolio of assets, and each asset has a targeted weight in the pool.
-Pooled assets will be utilized for MUX margin trading and third-party DEX mining to earn fees.
+Pooled assets will be utilized for MUX margin trading to earn fees.

 Users can provide liquidity by buying MUXLP with assets allowed by the portfolio.
 MUXLP tokens are minted when buy orders are filled and burnt when sold.
 The MUXLP token price is calculated by dividing the MUXLP pool value by the total MUXLP supply.
 After buying MUXLP tokens, users can stake the tokens to earn protocol income and MUX rewards.

 Users can buy MUXLP tokens on all deployed networks with assets allowed by the portfolio.

 After placing a buy or sell MUXLP order, it takes an extended pending time (currently set as 18 minutes) for the order to be filled.
 The order will be filled with the price at the order submission time.

 - Prevent potential arbitraging that can harm LP